 In the event of a campus closure or if you just need to reach students who can’t come to campus, you can live stream your class.
 By streaming your classes with Echo360, students can participate fully in live classes, even ask questions and answer polls.
 The new live attendance feature will let you know who is participating remotely and remote student engagement will show up in your instructor analytics, just as it does for students who attend in person.

-You can live stream using Universal Capture: Classroom on any Mac or PC computer, as well as Echo360’s Pro and Pod capture appliances.
-If you would like to live stream your course, simply ask your Echo360 administrator to update your capture schedule to include live streaming.
+You can live stream using Universal Capture on any Mac or PC computer, as well as Echo360’s Pro and Pod capture appliances.
+If you would like to live stream your already scheduled course, simply ask your Echo360 administrator to update your capture schedule to include live streaming.

 In the event of a full campus closure, keep in mind that live streaming alone might not be your best option as students return home to many different time zones and may not have stable internet access.
 In such cases, providing both live streaming and on-demand playback options may be more beneficial for your students.